International Summer Course

 Dances of Dumfries House & Robert Burns: (1782 Minuets from John Riddell’s Scots Reels & Minuets, Lull Me Beyond Thee country dance, Beethoven’s Ecosaisse Opus 83)

-Saturday 20th June
+Saturday 20th June Dramatic Dance Movement Choir Day

-[09:00 – 10:30 Warm up (optional) Some participants will be travelling at this time]
+09:00–10:30 Optional warm up (some participants will be travelling at this time)

-11:00 – 14:00 Session 1
+11:00–14:00 Session 1

-14:00 – 15:00 Lunch break (bring own refreshments)
+14:00–15:00 Lunch (bring own refreshments)

-15:00 – 17:00 Session 2
+15:00–17:00 Session 2

-17:00 – 18:00 Sharing Session (open to the community)
+17:00–18:00 Sharing session (open to the community)

 Participants will create a Dance Drama inspired by the history of the Royal Burgh of Sanquhar including Victorian waltzing with the Strauss family connected to 1882 when the Town Hall was first opened.